MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

-* codes using the *exec* call ot `tcl/tk <www.tcl.tk>`_, by default considers any output to file descriptor 2 (standard error) as an error condition. these messages can be labelled as INFO, or WARNING priority, but it will cause the tcl caller to indicate a fatal error has occurred.
+* codes using the *exec* call ot `tcl/tk <www.tcl.tk>`_, by default considers any output to file descriptor 2 (standard error) as an error condition. these notification messages can be labelled as INFO, or WARNING priority, but it will cause the tcl caller to indicate a fatal error has occurred.
 Adding *-ignorestderr*  to invocations of *exec* avoids such unwarranted aborts.